google/highwayhash/README.md

 ## Modules

+### Hashes

 * sip_hash.cc is the compatible implementation of SipHash, and also provides the final reduction for sip_tree_hash.
 * sip_tree_hash.cc is the faster but incompatible SIMD j-lanes tree hash.
 * highway_tree_hash.cc is our new, fast AVX-2 mixing algorithm.
 * scalar_sip_tree_hash.cc and scalar_highway_tree_hash.cc are non-SIMD versions.
 * sse41_highway_tree_hash is a variant that only needs SSE4.1.
+* c_bindings.h provides C-callable functions.
+* state_helpers.h simplifies the implementation of each hash.

+### Infrastructure
+* code_annotation.h defines some compiler-dependent language extensions.
+* data_parallel.h provides a C++11 ThreadPool and PerThread (similar to OpenMP).
+* nanobenchmark.h measures elapsed times with < 1 cycle variability.
+* profiler.h is a low-overhead, deterministic hierarchical profiler.
+* tsc_timer.h obtains high-resolution timestamps without CPU reordering.
 * vec2.h contains a wrapper class for 256-bit AVX-2 vectors with 64-bit lanes.
 * vec.h provides a similar class for 128-bit vectors.
-* code_annotation.h defines some compiler-dependent language extensions.
-* state_helpers.h simplifies the implementation of each hash.
-* c_bindings.h provides C-callable functions.

 By Jan Wassenberg <jan.wassenberg@gmail.com> and Jyrki Alakuijala
-<jyrki.alakuijala@gmail.com>, updated 2016-06-23
+<jyrki.alakuijala@gmail.com>, updated 2016-08-05

 This is not an official Google product.